gt-coar/gt-coar-lab/CONTRIBUTING.md

 - `*` may be used as a wildcard

+## ci

+Building, testing, and even releasing the GTCOARLab installers is a _heavy_ continuous integration task.
+The `.github/workflows/ci.yml` is quite verbose, and is actually generated from a number of other files, to allow for (relatively) quick testing, if only only tests or release scripts change.

+Some notes:

+- the installers should only be rebuilt when one of the following changes:
+  - any file in `constructs/<variant>-<subdir>`
+  - the platform-specific `locks/build-<subdir>.conda.lock` file
+  - the `CACHE_EPOCH` (ideally, only by _increasing_)

 ---

 > Copyright (c) 2021 University System of Georgia and GTCOARLab Contributors